taazarel/Voheim/lore/location/Aga Brakksi.md

 1. A chasm with poisonous gas
 1. A gate with two godlike statues who appear to be enemies
 2. A Sunken temple
-3. An overgrown
+3. An overgrown misty village
+4. A ruin under Öbaemnos
-4. The library of Aga Brakksi
+5. The library of Aga Brakksi